Osiris1975/namelist-mod-gen/README.md

 ***Q: %SEQ Is showing up in my fleet and/or army names when I provide sequential names.***

 A: Stellaris now expects namelists to use key value pairs that connect tne namelist in the `common` directory with the associated yml file in the `localization` directory.
+If it fails to find the value associated with the key, it will display %SEQ%.
 This can happen for multiple reasons:
 - The localization file with the key value pairs doesn't exist.
 - The localization file is not in the correct directory (`<mod_root>/localisation/english/name_lists`).
 - The keys in the namelist txt file don't match the keys in the localization file.